Golem: A Legendary Clay Beast Created to Protect Jewish People

 How to Bring a Golem to Life

-There are several ways, however, to bring a golem to life.
-In one version, for example, a golem may be brought to life if its creator were to walk or dance around it whilst saying a combination of letters from the Hebrew alphabet and the secret name of God.
+There are several ways given to bring a golem to life.
+One way, for example, is if its creator were to walk or dance around it while saying a combination of letters from the Hebrew alphabet and the secret name of God.
 In another version, the letters aleph, mem, and tav (these letters combine to form the word emet, meaning ‘truth’) are required to be written on a golem’s forehead in order to give it life.
-A third way of bringing a golem to life is to write the name of God on a parchment, and stick it into its arm or mouth.
+A third way of bringing a golem to life is to write the name of God on a parchment and stick it into the golem’s arm or mouth.

 Golems are such prominent figures in Jewish legend that they continue to inspire artists and writers to this day.
 For at least the past two hundred years these creatures have made their way into painting, sculpture, illustration, and more recently video and digital artwork.
 They still have an air of fascination and magic about them, but also remind us to question what it really means to be human .